samrosereed/samrosereed.github.io/essays/aiReflection.md

 The application of AI in ICS 314 has challenged my understanding of software engineering concepts in a positive way.
 By introducing AI as a collaborative partner in the learning process, I have been prompted to critically evaluate and refine my understanding of software development engineering.

 ## IV.
 Practical Applications:
-Anecdotally, at my internship this summer, I was surprised to find that the software team utilized AI regularly to help them problem solve.
+Anecdotally, at my internship this summer, I was surprised to find that the software team utilized AI regularly to help them problem solve and they often encouraged me to use it to ask questions and better understand what I was working with.

 ## V. Challenges and Opportunities:
 While the incorporation of AI in ICS 314 has brought numerous benefits, it has not been without its challenges.
 One notable challenge is the potential over-reliance on AI tools, leading to a passive learning experience.
 Balancing the use of AI as a supplementary tool rather than a substitute for active engagement remains a crucial consideration.